Plantar Fasciitis Treatment in Guelph & Milton

 - Stabbing pain in the bottom of your foot near the heel.

 - Pain when you first step out of bed in the morning.

 - Pain after long periods of standing or rising from sitting.

 - Pain is worse after exercising or running.

 It is important to have the cause of your heel pain accurately assessed because there are many causes of heel pain.
 These can include: heel spurs, stress fractures, bursitis, tendonitis, arthritis, nerve irritation, nerve entrapment or cysts.

-As a professional chiropodist and foot specialist, I am able to distinguish between all the possibilities and determine the underlying source of your heel pain.
-I’ll then recommend the most effective treatment plan for you.
+As a professional Chiropodist and Foot Specialist, I am able to distinguish between all the possibilities and determine the underlying source of your heel pain.
+I will recommend the most effective treatment.

 What is plantar fascia?